 Tip: You may be able to get an iTunes gift card for less on Gift Card Granny!

 Speaking of which, I know I’d love to get a Starbucks gift card so I can use that to pay for my coffee when I decide to work from there instead of at home.

 As a freelancer who works from home, sometimes you’ve just got to have a change of scenery to help your productivity level.
 Plus, seeing actual people instead of just on Skype is sometimes nice too. 🙂

-I seriously live in these yoga pants now that I work from home.
+I seriously live in leggings and yoga pants now that I work from home.

 I know, I know.
 It’s stereotypical for freelancers who work from home.
 Whatever.
 They are just that comfortable!

-If you really want to get on the good side of a friend who works from home, contribute to their yoga pants collection.
+If you really want to get on the good side of a friend who works from home, contribute to their legging and yoga pants collection with these:

-Or, if you are tired of them wearing yoga pants but they can’t seem to break the habit, get them some Pajama Jeans.
+Or, if you are tired of them wearing leggings and yoga pants but they can’t seem to break the habit, get them some Pajama Jeans.